Egg Fu: Dr. Yes

 The giant robot takes the Metal Men to a football stadium that is celebrating "I am an American Day".
 Fighting the urge to say "Down with America!" in front of everyone, the Metal Men self-destruct instead.
-An angry Dr. Yes tries having the giant robot destroy the crowd instead, but the various pieces of the Metal Men attack and destroy the robot, freeing Magnus who had been trapped inside.
+Yes tries having the giant robot destroy the crowd instead, but the various pieces of the Metal Men destroy the robot and free Magnus who had been trapped inside.
 Afterwards, Magnus rebuilds the superhero team.
-Dr. Yes is still at large at the story's end.
+Yes is still at large at the story's end.

 Post-crisis history

 Post-crisis Egg Fu

 Following the Crisis on Infinite Earths, a new version of Egg Fu is introduced in Wonder Woman (vol. 2) #128 (December 1997).
-This Egg Fu is a nineteenth-century super-computer, recently rediscovered and turned into one of many carnival attractions along Gateway City's Oceanside boardwalk, despite public protests that the attraction is racially insensitive.
+This Egg Fu is an early twentieth-century super computer who was rediscovered and turned into one of many carnival attractions along Gateway City's Oceanside boardwalk, despite public protests that the attraction is racially insensitive.

 Egg Fu is actually a product of Apokoliptian technology created from a device Scott Free accidentally left behind on a visit to Earth.
 Once activated, it begins dominating people's minds and preparing them for transport to Apokolips.
-Egg Fu is defeated by Hippolyta (at the time acting as Diana's successor as Wonder Woman), Donna Troy, Artemis and Wonder Girl.
-An associate of Mister Miracle, Metron, removes it.
+Egg Fu is defeated by Hippolyta (at the time acting as Diana's successor as Wonder Woman), Donna Troy, Artemis, and Wonder Girl.